“Cultivating Strong Minds, Strong Bodies and Strong Characters!”

 Karate classes will be part of the regular PE program for elementary school students.
 Students will have the opportunity to earn rank and progress in belts.

-We believe that this will be an exceptional opportunity for children to learn self-discipline, character, integrity, all in the name of Jesus, our Lord, and Savior!
+This is an exceptional opportunity for children to learn self-discipline, character, integrity, all in the name of Jesus, our Lord, and Savior!
 The cost of the program is $20 per month.

 The system we teach is Shorin Kempo Karate.
 It combines Traditional Okinawan Karate and Chinese Kempo.
 The focus of these arts is self-defense and developing the student’s physical skills, mental skills, and personal character.